 Where there is sufficient space on a site, it may be possible to save landfill costs and resources by burying the excavated knotweed material on the site instead of removing it to landfill.
 The burial 'cell' will need to be fully or partly lined with root barriers (depending on the overall depth) and have a minimum of 2m of clean soil or other fill material on top.
 Permission to use this method may be required from the Environment Agency.
 As the material is dealt with on site, this method could qualify for tax concessions.
 'Cells' are typically 4m deep and constructed with battered sides to ensure stability.

 Buried knotweed is not dead, and this operation will still require at least one herbicide treatment a few weeks prior to excavation to reduce the vigour of the plant.
-The knotweed within the ‘cell’ will retreat into a dormant state and will remain so as long as it is not disturbed until it eventually dies.
+The knotweed within the ‘cell’ will retreat into a dormant state and will remain so if not disturbed until such time as it eventually dies.
 This could take some time, as knotweed can remain dormant for at least 20 years.
 Therefore, where any site makes use of a burial ‘cell’, the location must be carefully recorded and the information passed onto any future owners of the site to ensure the ‘cell’ is not subsequently disturbed and the site reinfested with new knotweed regrowth as a result.

-In a number of excavation cases, full removal of the knotweed to the extent of the rhizomes may not be possible, either because the rhizomes have spread beyond the boundaries of the client’s site or they have spread beneath structures that will not be demolished.
+In a number of excavation cases, removal of the knotweed to the full extent of the rhizomes may not be possible, either because the rhizomes have spread beyond the boundaries of the client’s site or they have spread beneath structures that are not scheduled for demolition.
 In such circumstances, knotweed-resistant root barrier membranes will need to be installed along the boundary line to prevent future incursion of knotweed from the unexcavated material (see ‘Combined and Alternative Methods’ below).
-Where neighbouring properties contain rhizome that are not removed as part of the excavation works, an herbicide treatment programme should be implemented on those properties as part of the works.
+If building in close proximity to unexcavated knotweed material, ‘tanking’ (lining) the foundations of the new structure with knotweed-resistant root barrier is strongly recommended.
+Where neighbouring properties contain rhizome that are not removed as part of the excavation works, a herbicide treatment programme should be implemented on those properties as part of the works.

 Combined and Alternative Methods